mattzshum/cs100-RShell/README.md

 > Note: Main test file can be in "unit_test/" or "src/"

 **Creating helper functions for implementation**
-* Parsing: Parsing will be done by storing input line within a vector.
-Elements will be separated through the use of *strtok* which we will then further divide based on commands and connectors.
-This will be achieved through the use of substrings to sort the contents of the string vector.
+* Parsing: Parsing will be done by storing input line within a queue.
+Elements will be separated through the use of *tokenizer* which we will then further divide based on commands and connectors.
+This will be achieved through the use of substrings to sort the contents of the string queue.
-* Shunting Yard: We will incorporate shunting yard algorithm in order to construct a tree hierarchy to determine the ordering of execution.
-We need the commands to execute according to the specific connectors that are passed in with them during input.
-This will dictate the commands and their arguments entered to execute with correct precedence.
+* Recursive Parsing: We will use parse recursively in order to take cases involving parentheses into account for precedence.
+This will allow us to handle commands along with their connectors and prioritize their execution before the execution of the rest of the command line.

+**Creating and implementing flags for test commands**
+* - e : checks if the file/directory exists
+* - f : checks if the file/directory exists and is a regular file
+* - d : checks if the file/directory exists and is a directory
+* Commands executed correctly will return *(True)*.
+* Commands executed incorrectly will return *(False)*.

 ## Development and Testing Roadmap
 * Development will be carried out with continued communication and collaboration
 * Plan out and agree upon our objective and approach towards utilizing fork, waitpid, and execvp
-* Christian: Responsible for Base, Op, Connector classes
-* Darrien: Responsible for And, Or, Semicolon classes
+* Team members will utilize time most effectively through meeting up and actively communicating/designing/implementing.
+This ensures that work will be accomplished onto with any and all issues being addressed immediately.
+* Remain in contact throughout the course of program implementation to keep track of progress.
+* Coding will be done remotely as well as in person to optimize work flow.
 * Implement test cases together and review each other’s work
 * Integrate divided work by merging branches on Github once agreed upon